Spring walks in West Berkshire

 Beyond the hill, but still within clear view on sunny days, is Highclere Castle which many people will recognise as the real-life Downton Abbey.
 This is just a short distance away and a must-see attraction near West Berkshire for all Downton Abbey fans.

-No matter if you’re a daily early morning hiker or an after-lunch nature stroller, when staying at Donnington Grove, you’ll be received with a warm welcome and a tranquil escape.
+No matter if you’re a daily early morning hiker or an after-lunch nature stroller, when staying at Donnington Grove, you’ll be received with a warm welcome and an array of Spring walks in West Berkshire during your tranquil escape.